ultravideo/uvgRTP/README.md

 sudo make install
 ```

-You can also use QtCreator to build the library
+You can also use QtCreator to build the library.
+The library must be built using a 64-bit compiler!

+# Usage

+The library should be linked as a static library to your program.

+Linux

+`-L<path to library> -lkvzrtp`

+Windows

+`-L<path to library> -lkvzrtp -lwsock32 -lws2_32`

 # Defines